p2pcommons/specs/module.md

 `p2pcommons.main` MUST be a string containing one relative path but MUST NOT refer to a relative home or relative parent directory.
 The relative path SHOULD refer to a valid relative file within the Dat archive (see also [Registration](#registration)).
 The `./` part of a relative path MAY be included.

+If included, `p2pcommons.avatar` MUST be a string containing one relative path but MUST NOT refer to a relative home or relative parent directory.
+The relative path SHOULD refer to a valid relative image file within the Dat archive (see also [Registration](#registration)).
+The `./` part of a relative path MAY be included.